 Is Your Roof in Need of Repair?

-Consider how old your roof is before you consider seeking a solar installer in Tampa Bay.
+Consider how old your roof is before you consider seeking a solar installer in Florida.
 If you know, you’ll need a new roof soon or if a piece of your roof is damaged, installing solar panels isn’t the best solution.
 Complete any roof repairs as soon as feasible before the installation.
 You won’t have to pay extra to back up your work once it’s been taken down (in some situations).

 Another thing to think about is the warranty differences between your roof and your solar panels.
 If your solar panels will last 20 years but a roof that will only last 10 to 15 years, your maintenance costs will skyrocket.
 Match the duration of both efforts to save time, effort, and money.